stefanistrate/kaggle-digit-recognizer/README.md

 * A CNN model that closely follows
 [the TensorFlow tutorials](https://www.tensorflow.org/tutorials/layers).
-* A deeper CNN model with more convolutional layers than the one above.
+* A deeper CNN model with more convolutional layers than the one above and data augmentation.